 Perspective is another crucial factor in the selection process.
 The exterior and interior store concepts have to be harmonised, so it is necessary to consider the weather-dependent daylight, the shop window lighting and the sales floor lighting.

-When we look into a closed-back shop windowfrom the outside, we generally see a sales-promoting product presentation scenario.
+When we look into a closed-back shop window from the outside, we generally see a sales-promoting product presentation scenario.
 These kinds of shop windows have illuminated back walls, combined with spotlights at different levels for direct product lighting to make the merchandising concept more interesting.
-The closed system offers the advantage that scatter light caused by daylight incidence is prevented and the store lighting concept is more easily managed.

-In semi-open-back shop windowsthe lighting in the store interior will be influenced by daylight, as well as potential glare through the gaps from the spotlights used in the shop window, which also have to be taken into account.
+In semi-open-back shop windows the lighting in the store interior will be influenced by daylight, as well as potential glare through the gaps from the spotlights used in the shop window, which also have to be taken into account.
 In our experience as lighting concept planners, the layout of aisles and the customers’ lines of vision inside the store have to be considered when designing the shop window lighting concept.
 The incoming daylight direction should always be checked in advance to ensure that the shop window is generally suitable for a semi-open-back solution.
-Department stores, which often have various shop-in-store concepts, tend to prefer either semi-open or closed-back window displays.